cloor/Speech-Emotion-Recognition-ROS/README.md

 We only use voice with korean, not text.

-We need Ros, audio_common and pytorch.
+We need Ros, [audio_common](https://github.com/ros-drivers/audio_common) and pytorch.

+In audio_common_msgs, we must add Audio_result.msg and command.msg

 requirements must be installed.
 And Ros settings also required.
 I use ros-kinnetic.
 ___